-4 Fundamentals of a Good Logo
+4 Fundamentals of Great Logos

-Occasionally, innocent enthusiasm leads business owners to want an elaborate logo in an attempt to convey as much meaning as possible.
+Occasionally, innocent enthusiasm leads business owners to want an elaborate logo design in an attempt to convey as much meaning as possible.
 Not only is this unnecessary, in many cases it’s a distraction.
 Your logo shouldn’t be a puzzle or poem, it should be an elegant icon to symbolise your organisation’s personality and values.

 Whatever size your logo is now, it might one day be as big as a billboard or as small as a postage stamp.
 Icons and fonts should be balanced and readable at any size and in a variety of contexts.
 Will your logo still be clear and effective if it appears in a single colour or on a black background instead of a white?
 The best logo designers consider these factors and plan ahead.
-A professional designer will also supply you with a style guide which provides best way for using your logo on different pieces of content across various channels.
+A business logo designer will also supply you with a style guide which provides best way for using your logo on different pieces of content across various channels.

 Relevant also means your logo should be aligned to your business objectives, rather than your personal taste.
 Avoid unnecessary elements that may be visually pleasing but don’t support your message.

-Ultimately a great logo is a piece of art.
+Ultimately a great logo is like a piece of art.
 Like all great art, it can instantly evoke feelings of joy, gratitude, anticipation or calm.
 It combines colour, font, layout, and graphic elements into a visual that can communicate in a single glance the passion and integrity behind your business.
 It takes real artistic talent to arrange these elements for maximum impact and influence.
 In our experience this is where logo design most often fails.

-The aesthetic elements of logo design can be broken into four distinct categories.
+The aesthetic elements of the best logo design can be broken into four distinct categories.
 By evaluating a logo through each of these viewpoints it becomes easier to move the design of a logo into its ideal finished product.

 Colours play an important role in how people perceive your brand.
 They can be emotionally and culturally significant depending on factors including region, age and gender.
 In most cases what works is to have one or two at most main colours and then have a complementary neutral colour like very light grey, charcoal or beige.